ethanlchristensen/EmbeddingsWithPinecone/README.md

 When creating this Index, note the name you use and add it the `.env` file we created.
 When you create you account, this is also where you will find the Pinecone API key we will use in the `.env` file.

-If you intend to use the `text-embedding3-large` embedding model from OpenAI, we will want to use a dimensions of **3072**.
+If you intend to use the `text-embedding3-large` embedding model from OpenAI, we will want to use a dimensions of **3072** when creating the Index.
 Otherwise, if we are using `text-embedding-3-small` or older models, we will want to use a dimension of **1536**.

 ### Adding to the Index